Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Extended Related Works

-Finally, recently, \citet{Xu_NeurIPS_2019_Information_Theoretic_Mutual_Info_Loss,Wei_ICLR_2021_f_Divergence} propose loss functions with \textit{information theory} motivations.
+Finally, recently, Xu~\etal~\citep{Xu_NeurIPS_2019_Information_Theoretic_Mutual_Info_Loss};~Wei~\&~Liu~\citep{Wei_ICLR_2021_f_Divergence} propose loss functions with \textit{information theory} motivations.
 Jensen-Shannon divergence, with inherent information theoretic interpretations, naturally posits a strong connection of our work to those.
 Especially, the latter is a close \textit{concurrent} work that studies the general family of $f$-divergences but takes a different and complementary angle.
-Reconciling these two works with our study can be, indeed, a fruitful future direction which we consider beyond the scope and limitations of a single work such as ours.
+In this work, we analyze the role of $\pi_1$, which they treat as a constant.
+Varying $\pi_1$ is important because it leads to: \begin{itemize} \item \textbf{Better empirical performance.} For our experiments on CIFAR, we provide the hyper-parameters used in Table \ref{tab:cifar-hps}, from which we can see that the optimal is equal to their setting ($\pi_1=0.5$) in only 3/14 cases. \item \textbf{Interesting theoretical connections to related work.} In Proposition \ref{prop:js-ce-mae}, we show that the JS loss has CE and MAE as asymptotes when $\pi_1$ goes to zero and one, respectively.
+This causes an interesting trade-off between learnability and robustness as discussed in Section \ref{sec:ablation}. \end{itemize} Furthermore, we consider the generalization to more than two distributions which have proved helpful while Wei~\&~Liu~\citep{Wei_ICLR_2021_f_Divergence} only study two distributions.

+In this work, we use a generalization of the Jensen-Shannon divergence to more than two distributions, which was introduced by Lin~\citep{Lin_TIT_1991_JS_Divergence}.
+Recently, another generalization of JS was presented by Nielsen~\citep{nielsen2019JSMeans}, where the arithmetic mean is generalized to abstract means.
+JS is also a special case of a general family of divergences, the f-divergences~\citep{csiszar1967fdiv}.